Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 #### EM4 Sleep

 Gecko devices also have a deep sleep level EM4.
 At this level, the device is almost entirely shut off, including RAM, peripherals and most clocks.
-While in this state, the device can be awoken by a signal on an external GPIO pin or a low power clock.
+While in this state, the device can be awoken by a signal on an external GPIO pin or a timer with a low power clock.
 When awoken, the device reboots.

 During EM4 sleep, a small amount of memory can be kept active at the expense of a slightly increased power draw.
 The GPIO state can also be retained.